-- Educate students about alcohol and drug abuse to encourage responsible decisions - Promote constructive lifestyles and norms that discourage alcohol and drug abuse, and - Develop social and physical environments that facilitate alcohol and drug abuse-free lifestyles

-As part of the commitment to the provision of high quality and effective service to our students, and the public, SPC has a drug and alcohol abuse prevention program in operation.
-The program is accessible to all members of the college community.
-SPC is committed to the dissemination of drug and alcohol awareness information to students, faculty and all employees.

-Adena Williams Loston, Ph.D.
+- Educate students about alcohol and drug abuse to encourage responsible decisions - Promote healthy lifestyles and norms that discourage alcohol and drug abuse, and - Develop social and physical environments that facilitate alcohol and drug abuse-free lifestyles public, SPC has an active drug and alcohol abuse prevention program.
+The program is accessible ommitted to the dissemination of drug and alcohol awa ployees. e to all Adama Marillianna Lastena Die D Dete Adena Williams Loston, Ph.D.
 President, St. Philip's College Date

-A hard copy of the AY 2015-2017 Biennial Review of SPC's alcohol and drug program is available via hard copy in the Office of the Vice President for Student Success that can be provided to the U.S. Department of Education as requested.
+A hard copy of the AY 2017-2019 Biennial Review of SPC's alcohol and drug program is available via hard copy in the Office of the Vice President for Student Success that can be provided to the U.S. Department of Education as requested.